AttorneyOnline/docs/Attorney Online Client-Server Network Specification.md

 Moderators have a utility to list all the characters connected along with their IP addresses.
 OOC command: /ip

+Using this is optional.
+The server might opt to send a string formatted with newlines instead.

 S: **IL#<ip: string>|<char_name: string>|<char_id: int>|...#%** (extended to include all connected clients)

 ## Muting